uos/ros2_tutorial/ex04_navigation/README.md

 ### Theory

 A belief state is the state of the robot that is estimated based on actions and measurements.
 Once the robot is successfully localized, the belief state matches the real state.
-Markow localization was invented because people figured out that an unimodal belief state (like a Kalman-Filter has) insufficiently models some parts of the localization problem.
+Markow localization was invented because people figured out that a unimodal belief state (like a Kalman-Filter has) insufficiently models some parts of the localization problem.
 Markow localization has a multimodal belief state representation but has the disadvantage, that the state is only allowed to be discrete.
 Monte-Carlo localization (MCL) overcomes this disadvantage by utilizing a particle filter.
 MCL uses a set of particles to describe the belief state.
-This table gives and overview:
+This table gives an overview:

 | Algorithm | Belief State | State space |